raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 ----------------------------------------
 ABOUT

-ModernGadgets is a skin suite with the classic All CPU Meter, Network Meter, GPU Meter, and Drives Meter, updated and enhanced to feel more "modern".
+ModernGadgets is a skin suite with the classic AddGadgets.com system monitoring gadgets, updated and enhanced to feel more "modern".
 The included Config skin also lets you change gadget settings, and check for skin suite updates.

-ModernGadgets is built upon the CoreMeter API, which also must be installed.
+This skin suite is based upon iamanai's previous work, illustro Gadgets, which in turn was based on "Gadgets" by SilverAzide.

 ----------------------------------------
 LICENSE AND CREDITS